 Founder - Saleemah J. McNeil M.S.
 MFT

 Saleemah completed her B.S. in Human Services and M.S.
 Clinical and Counseling Psychology at Chestnut Hill College.
 She has previously worked as the Obstetric coordinator at Pennsylvania Hospital and transitioned to a Doula and Lactation Consultant for a nonprofit organization in Philadelphia County.
-She completed her clinical internship at the Center for Families and Relationships where she performed over 400 therapy sessions prior to graduation.
+She is passionate about birth work and treating those struggling with mental health concerns, especially disenfranchised populations.
 As a psychodynamic therapist, Saleemah believes that couples, families and individuals should be treated from a holistic approach.
 This is salient as a clinician because each person’s life experience is different.

 Chair of Board - Natasha Rush

 Natasha is the Administrator for the Penn Medicine Heart & Vascular Center.
 In this role Natasha partners with physician and administrative leadership in all aspects of Practice Operations.
 Prior to her role with Penn Medicine, Natasha spent over 8 years within various healthcare organizations in the multitude of Practice Management roles.
 Natasha has her Master’s Degree in Health Administration from St. Joseph’s University and is a graduate from Florida A&M University (FAMU) with a Bachelor in Health Sciences.
 Outside of work, Natasha loves to cook, travel and engage with family and friends.
 She is also a two time broad street marathon runner.
 While being a mentor to young women and an active member on the Mime Dance ministry she sees a need for guidance and strong mentorship.
 Natasha believes that women of color should have adequate Obstetric and Gynecological Care thus she is working to change the narrative.